 The Class of 2020 graduated into the worst jobs market since the Great Depression.
 But even as employers cut recruitment efforts and rescinded offers, the value of a graduate business degree from Stevens Institute of Technology speaks for itself.

 Three months after commencement, 93 percent of students who earned a business master’s degree from Stevens had accepted job offers, owing to the intensive analytical rigor of their programs, an emphasis on applied knowledge, and a location that encourages regular interaction between students and recruiters.
+At the same time that more students accepted jobs, they earned higher average starting salaries.

 The three-month outcomes rate is an improvement from 87 percent at the same time last year, with a number of programs recording perfect employment rates, including the MBA and master’s programs in Financial Analytics, Finance, Enterprise Project Management, Management and Network & Communication Management & Services.
 Notably, each of these programs is available fully online.